benjaminpfleghaar/flexikon/README.md

 ### Implemented

--   Add Logout button to the profile page
+-   Add navigation to header on Desktop

 ## How to use